 Our summer-time campus is located in the native rainforest of the southern Oregon coast, half an hour from spectacular beaches.
 Work began on the raw site in 2001 with many volunteers, visitors and those seeking knowledge.
 We now have a dozen cob, roundwood and strawbale demonstration buildings sculpted into the landscape that you can tour and learn from.
 The land is remote and rustic.
 We wheelbarrow materials to the sites, up steep hills and across flimsy bridges.
 Don't expect city facilities; Eugene is 150 miles away, San Francisco is 500.
 Coquille (pop.
 4000) is close, 4 miles, with a bank, small natural food store, hardware store, etc. Local people are nice, conservative and very astute.
 Access passes close to the houses of several neighbors, so for their sakes we'll limit total town trips to one per day for all our needs.
 Expect all weather except snow.
 It is always cool at night, seldom gets too hot.
 Bugs are not a problem.

-3 meals a day, mostly vegan/vegetarian and organic.
-Your fee pays for involvement and some instruction, not gourmet specialties, so expect basic nutritious fare, nothing fancy.
+3 meals a day, mostly vegan/vegetarian and organic not gourmet specialties, so expect basic nutritious fare, nothing fancy.
 We can't cater to special diets yet there will be a range of options at most meals.
 Our policy is to use our own produce and purchased bulk supplies rather than buy packaging, buy local whenever possible, and avoid animal fats, products from distant producers and food with poisons on it.
+Everyone will assist in the preparation of meals and will trade off time in the kitchen.

 Make sure you're fit and healthy.
 Are you at a healthy weight?
 Do you easily tire?
 We work long days and the site is demanding.
 Toughen your feet by walking barefoot a lot, up to a month in advance.

-If you are interested in our new apprenticeship program with us in 2017, please contact us at your earliest convenience.
+If you are interested in our programs with us in 2017, please contact us at your earliest convenience.
 We can be reached by phone during office hours (Monday/Wednesday/Friday 10am-2pm Pacific time) (541) 396-1825, email at firstname.lastname@example.org, or by mail: Cob Cottage Company PO Box 942 Coquille, OR 97423